Sarthak1505/SmartRoom/README.md

 - Scikit-Learn
 - Fast API
 - Docker
+- Gunicorn - Uvicorn

 ## Features
-The user's of this application are teacher and student.
+The users of this application are teacher and student.
-Features of teacher's are
+Features of teacher's are:
-1. Can monitor the student's performance prediction.
+1. Monitor the student's performance prediction.
-2. Can provide the student's parameters and data.
+2. Provide the student's parameters and data.
-3. Can see visual representation of student predicted marks.
+3. See visual representation of student predicted marks.
-4. Can notify student's through email whenever predicted score is low.
+4. Notify student's through email whenever predicted score is low.
-5. Can see a list of weak performing student's in the class
+5. See a list of weak performing student's in the class

-Features of student's are
+Features of student's are:
-1. Can see visual representation of their scores and predicted result
+1. See visual representation of their scores and predicted result
-2. Can see a list of top performing student's in the class
+2. See a list of top performing student's in the class

 ## Implementation
 - The frontend was implemented using React.js, which allowed for a responsive and user-friendly interface.
-The application can retrieve student data, predictions and display them to the teacher in an easy-to-understand format.
+The application can retrieve student data, predictions and display them to the teacher using visualizations.
 - The backend was built using SpringBoot with dependencies fulfilled by Maven.
 Spring Security ensured secure logins and robust authentication system.
 MongoDB was integrated to handle student data storage.
-It is a medium between frontend and ML Model and fetches the predictions from the machine learning model through an API and stores it in Database.
+It is a medium between frontend and ML Model and fetches the predictions from the machine learning model through APIs and stores it in Database.
-- The model was trained on a dataset that included past performance, demographic, and social data for a group of students.
-The model was able to achieve an accuracy of 94% on the test set, and was able to correctly identify students who were at risk of performance issues.
-The  ML Model is exposed using an API.
+- The Machine Learning model was built in Python and trained using RandomForestRegressor.
+The model was trained on a dataset that included past performance, demographic, and social data for a group of students.
+The model was able to achieve an R2 score of 94% on test set, and was able to correctly predict future score within an error range of 1 mark out of 20 marks.
+The  ML Model is exposed using FastAPI with Pydantic handling the requests and JSON data and Uvicorn runs the webserver.